 Keeping your students engaged can seem like a difficult task but with the right kind of approach, it doesn’t have to be impossible.

-Here are our top ten tips on improving engagement within the classroom.
+Here are our top ten strategies on improving student engagement within the classroom.

 1. Eliminate Dead Time